Melissaeb/Melissaeb/README.md

 ## 👋 Hi, I’m @Melissaeb (Melissa Elliston-Boyes)
 Pronouns: She/her

-I'm a full stack developer from New Zealand and living in Auckland.
+I'm a full stack and iOS developer from New Zealand and living in Auckland.
 In a previous life, I was a mathematics and general subject teacher for high school and neurodivergent students.

 Hiking and escape rooms are my favourite hobbies 🥾🧩 I speak Spanish and have an interest in psychology.